 In this situation, you can consider raising the bet to 1.5 units or even 2 units, thinking of a solid return.

 If the bet hits, then you get a solid return with a small investment.
 If it doesn’t, then you aren’t going to lose much.

 Pros and Cons

-- If you prefer to go big or go home style, then you will be maximizing your returns in exchange for a bigger risk if you lose.
+◻ If you prefer the go-big-or-go-home style, then you will be maximizing your returns in exchange for a bigger risk if you lose.
 But if your bets hit, then you can easily make up for your losses by racking in some huge wins.

-- Risking less doesn’t mean zero risk.
+◼ Risking less doesn’t mean zero risk.
 You are still going to lose bets every now and then.
-And much like smaller wins can turn into a bigger profit, the same applies for small losses.
+And much like smaller wins can turn into a bigger profit, the same applies to small losses.
 Multiple small losses can lead to a big dent in your bankroll, and you will take slightly longer to recover.
 Again, bet wisely and you won’t run into this problem.

-As long as you have a well-defined betting strategy and stick to it, you are bound to win more often than you are going to lose.
+As long as you have a well-defined betting strategy and stick to it, you are bound to win more often than not.
 In the long run, this means that you will be making a profit no matter how much you decide to bet.